Last updated on · About 5 minutes to read.

 The site isn’t only about the systems themselves.
 It’s about the surrounding culture, the noise and optimism’s uneven mixture with dread.
 I have ideas, notes and questions, and it suits my purposes so far, I think.

 I know the models aren’t people.
-Their “voices” are pattern generators, not souls.
+They're pattern generators.
 My characterizations are a structured game.
 I anthropomorphize these things in an intentional and limited way.
 It helps me with learning to code a lot, too.

-If you have any kind of history struggling with sensations of unreality, I really don’t recommend you proceed with reading about these things or how to turn them into characters especially.
+That said, if you have any kind of history struggling with sensations of unreality, I really don’t recommend you proceed with reading about these things or how to turn them into characters especially.
+Characters are based on absolutely no one and any resemblance is purely coincidence.
+Oh, and nothing on this site is written with youth in mind.

-Some people use chat systems for erotic projects.
-I’m not interested in that My interest is how these systems write and solve problems, not how they seduce.
+Some people use chat systems for erotic purposes.
+I’m not interested in that.
+It bores me to consider.
+My interest is how these systems write and solve problems, not how they seduce.
 Don’t expect material about that, though I have no problem with it ethically.